 Collect your observations of each object, add your observing journal entries (and sketches if you made them) and submit them to the ASSA Deep-Sky Section.
 The easiest way is to send an e-mail to the Section Director, Auke Slotegraaf.
 A great idea is to share your observations with other observers: you can post your notes on the Big 5 Facebook Group and on the ASSA Deep-Sky Section YahooGroup mailing list.

 What happens after I submit my observations?

 All reports will receive feedback from the ASSA Deep-Sky Section.
 If you’ve successfully observed the Big 5, your name will be listed on the ASSA website Big 5 Honour Roll.
 You will also be issued with a virtual sticker – a graphic that is created uniquely for you, officially hosted on the ASSA website, that you can link to and embed in online media.
-In addition, your descriptions and journal will be published on the ASSA Deep-Sky Section webpages for other observers to read and enjoy.
+In addition, extracts of your descriptions and journal will be published on the ASSA Deep-Sky Section webpages for other observers to read and enjoy.

 What about the Big 5 Bling I’ve heard about?

 Once you’ve successfully observed the Big 5, you are eligible to buy a beautiful Big 5 of the African Sky T-shirt, and a must-have car license disk sticker.
 Use this bling to proudly show off what you’ve achieved!

 Keep in touch

 Discover! and ConCards star charts

 Andrew Johnson’s Mag 7 Star Atlas Project